julian-bednarek/LBNIWKalkulator/README.md

 - **Exposure Timer**: Start and track exposure time with a countdown timer.
 - **Notifications & Alarms**: Receive notifications and alarms when the exposure time is complete.
 - **Offline Functionality**: No internet required to use the app, all data is locally stored.
-- **User-friendly Interface**: Simple and intuitive UI for quick calculations and easy access to features.

 ## Requirements